joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 The default keyword allows the ability to rename this component in `App.js`.

-Return to `App.js` and import this component
+Return to `App.js` and import this component:

 ```js
 // App.js